 The Internal Revenue Service (IRS) defines the estate tax as a levy on the right to transfer property upon death.
 It is applied on the entire estate worth of the departed prior to the beneficiaries receiving their share of the assets.
 On the other hand, the beneficiaries who get assets from the estate are immediately subject to inheritance tax.
 The landscape of posthumous taxation is further complicated by the fact that inheritance taxes are decided at the state level, whereas the federal government simply levies an estate tax.

 Because of the large exemption thresholds, most Enovis individuals need to deal with these taxes has decreased in recent years.
 For example, the IRS received $13.2 billion in income from the 6,409 federal estate tax returns that were submitted in 2019.
 Of these, only approximately 40% were taxable.
-The Tax Cuts and Jobs Act's sunset provisions, which call for a halving of the estate tax exemption level, are the reason for the Congressional Budget Office's forecasts of a notable increase in tax revenue from these sources after 2025.
+The One Big Beautiful Bill Act (OBBBA, signed July 4, 2025) permanently raised the federal estate tax exemption to $15 million per person -- well above prior levels -- significantly reducing the number of estates subject to federal estate tax and lessening earlier concerns about a dramatic increase in estate tax revenue.

 It is critical to comprehend how these taxes differ from one another.
-The estate tax is computed by taking the value of the deceased person's estate and adding it to the exemption level, which is projected to grow to $13.61 million in 2024 from $12.92 million per person in 2023.
+The estate tax is computed by taking the value of the deceased person's estate and adding it to the exemption level, which is currently $15,000,000 per person, permanently extended under the One Big Beautiful Bill Act (OBBBA).
 Federal estate taxes are levied at rates ranging from 18% to 40%.
 Twelve states, the District of Columbia, and the federal government all impose estate taxes, many of which have lower exemption thresholds and higher top tax rates.

 There isn't a federal inheritance tax, on the other hand.
 Nevertheless, this tax is levied in six states, with exemptions that frequently benefit the deceased's close relatives, such as spouses and immediate family members, who are usually exempt or have reduced rates.
 Iowa is set to remove its inheritance tax in the next year, leaving Kentucky, Maryland, Nebraska, New Jersey, Pennsylvania, and Iowa as the states that now impose inheritance taxes.